Donovan Mitchell was in a state of disbelief after the Cavaliers’ second-round flameout.

 We have more on the Cavaliers:

-- Their lack of toughness was evident in the postseason, Jason Lloyd of The Athletic opines.
+- The Cavs’ lack of toughness was evident in the postseason, Jason Lloyd of The Athletic opines.
 They were pushed around physically, and overmatched and overwhelmed by what was supposed to be an inferior opponent.
-Jarrett Allen, in particular, has failed to provide a nasty streak in the interior during recent postseasons.
+Jarrett Allen, in particular, has failed to provide a nasty streak in the interior during recent postseasons, Lloyd writes.

-- They are deep into the luxury tax and over both aprons heading into next season, ESPN’s Bobby Marks notes.
+- Cleveland is deep into the luxury tax and projects to operate over both tax aprons next season, ESPN’s Bobby Marks notes.
 Re-signing second unit star Ty Jerome is a priority — they hold his Early Bird rights.
 However, Jerome’s salary would cost exponentially more due to luxury tax penalties.
-Adding a reserve big capable of playing rotational minutes and turning Jaylon Tyson into a rotational player are some other priorities.
+Adding a reserve big capable of playing rotational minutes and turning Jaylon Tyson into a rotational player are some other priorities, in Marks’ view.

 - Trading Darius Garland, who has three years left on his deal and is eligible for a two-year extension this offseason, might be the Cavaliers’ best option in a summer filled with hard choices, John Hollinger of The Athletic writes.
 That could potentially reinvent the team, ease some of their financial burden and keep the Mitchell-Evan Mobley core in title contention.